-Likewise, total institutional building construction demand is projected to moderate to between \$4.2 billion and \$5.4 billion in 2020, from \$6.4 billion recorded in 2019.
-Following the award of several sizeable public sector educational and healthcare facilities, public sector institutional building construction demand is anticipated to moderate from \$4.9 billion in 2019 to between \$2.8 billion and \$3.6 billion in 2020.
-On the other hand, private sector institutional building construction demand is likely to be between \$1.5 billion and \$1.8 billion in 2020, a level comparable with the \$1.5 billion last year.
+Similarly, total institutional building construction demand is projected to be between \$2.8 billion and \$3.9 billion in 2021, moderating from \$4.1 billion in 2020.
+Following the award of several sizeable public sector educational and healthcare facilities in 2018 and 2019, public sector institutional building construction demand is anticipated to stay at a moderate level of between \$2.0 billion and \$2.8 billion in 2021, comparable with \$2.7 billion in 2020.
+Likewise, private sector institutional building construction demand is likely to stay low at between \$0.7 billion and \$1.1 billion in 2021, with supports from key private educational building projects in the pipeline.